Skip to main content

 Academic Planning Advisory Committee (APAC)

-The committee is composed of: the dean, the college's financial officer, the Associate Dean for Faculty Affairs, the Associate Dean for Student Affairs, 2 members selected by the Administrative Council from among the chairs of the college's academic units, 2 members selected from the Collegiate Council, and 5 members of the faculty appointed by the dean with the advise and consent of the Collegiate Council.
+The committee is composed of the Dean, the college's financial officer, the Associate Deans, two members selected by the Administrative Council from among the chairs of the college's academic units, two members selected from the Collegiate Council, and five members of the faculty appointed by the dean with the advice and consent of the Collegiate Council.

 Functions of the Committee: